College Approved Driver

-- Exception: Employees may for work purposes only use completely hands-free cellular devices that are physically or electronically integrated into the vehicle, if the driver can do so without diverting his or her attention from the road ahead.
+- Exception: Employees may for work purposes only use completely hands-free cellular devices that are physically or electronically integrated into the vehicle, if the driver can do so without diverting their attention from the road ahead.

 - There are no exceptions for student use of a cell phone while driving a college vehicle, including use of hands-free cellular devices.

 - DO NOT pick up hitchhikers or unauthorized passengers.

 - While in control of any vehicle on official College business, approved drivers shall not engage in conduct that could reflect negatively on the reputation of the institution.

 - DO NOT smoke in any College vehicle.